emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/cross-contract-calls.md

 > In a new browser tab or window
 > - Open a new Token Contract Project in [Gitpod](https://gitpod.io/#https://github.com/near-examples/token-contract-as)

-When this opens in GitPod, the code will generate a unique Axion account for this project and build then deploy the template files.
+When this opens in GitPod, the code will generate a unique Fermi account for this project and build then deploy the template files.
 You can take a look at what we're starting with by clicking "Open Browser" to see the token example running.

 This sample project has a token smart contract and also some JavaScript tests that invoke smart contract functions.
 You can try running these tests right away to see the code interacting with the blockchain.